 If you breach any of the above rules we will record such breach.
-We may also cancel your orders, freeze, block and/or terminate our Services, your eToro account, and/or our Agreement with you.
+We may also cancel your orders, freeze, block and/or terminate our Services, your etoro account, and/or our Agreement with you.
 We may, but are not required to, give you notice of this, subject to any Applicable Law.

-The eToro Community and information on the eToro platform
+The etoro Community and information on the etoro platform